 Years later, from Richmond Hill Prison, Bernard Coard, in a radio/television interview 24 September 1999 on Grenada Broadcasting Network (GBN) "took responsibility" about the way the coup was executed:

 " . . . the manner of taking power created a militarized context and a militarized culture within which the Revolution functioned."

 Selwyn Strachan, who was in Cuba at the time, stated, on the program above, "we took power by unconstitutional means."
 Strachan noted if they had taken power by electoral means, it does not mean "we would be less revolutionary."

-Ewart Layne has written about this period in an unpublished manuscript.
+Ewart Layne has written about this period in book titled We Move Tonight.